YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 2         | Ground
 3         | Logic
 4         | Injected

+When we say that a type is at the _abstract level_, we do not mean that it is an _abstract type_.
+In other words, we do not mean that it has no equation and no representation.
+Rather, we mean that it is a framework such that types at the other levels are defined in terms of it.

 The [program](hello2.ml) that we study in this lesson is almost the